TD22057/insteon-mqtt/docs/HA_Addon_Instructions.md

    files.
 9. Edit `/config/insteon-mqtt/config.yaml` as appropriate.

-   - Set the Insteon port to be the USB port or address of the PLM modem.
+   - Set the Insteon port to be the USB port or address of the PLM modem OR if using an Insteon Hub set its address, username, and password.
    - Set the modem Insteon hex address (printed on the back of the modem).
    - Edit the Insteon device section and enter the hex addresses of all the devices you have.
-   - Edit the storage location.
-Each device will save it's database in this directory.
-   - Edit the MQTT topics and payload section.
-The sample config.yaml file is designed for integration with Home Assistant but you can change it to use whatever style of messages you want.

 10. Restart the insteon-mqtt addon to pick up the changes.
 11. Join and Pair each device in your network.
 This can be accomplished using the Web Command Line interface, which is accessible from the Add-on page via the __Open Web UI__ button.